apache/james-project/src/adr/0049-deduplicated-blobs-gs-with-bloom-filters.md

  - The longer, the longer it will take to effectively delete blobs
  - However, the longer, the more efficient deduplication will be (deduplication is of course scoped to a single generation).
- - Generation duration do not impact the overall process speed.
+ - Generation duration does not impact the overall process speed.

-Please note that this design do not require additional responsibilities for blobStore user and is thus fully transparent to them.
+Please note that this design does not require additional responsibilities for blobStore user and is thus fully transparent to them.

 ## Alternatives